Anchor Hocking: Depression glass

 The company was a major producer of Depression glass.
 The first glassware produced as Anchor Hocking Glass Company was Royal Ruby in 1939.
 In addition, Anchor Hocking produced Forest Green Glass and Fire-King and Anchor Ovenware.

+In popular culture

+The company was the sponsor of the radio drama Casey, Crime Photographer.
+It played a major role in originating late-night television when it sponsored NBC's Broadway Open House in 1950.

+Anchor Hocking's takeover by private equity and its effect on the city of Lancaster, Ohio, are a focus of Brian Alexander's 2017 book Glass House.